flipacholas/Architecture-of-consoles/articles/nintendo-ds.md

 This section is a bit unusual because not only this console has multiple screens to draw, but also a combination of traditional tile engines working alongside a modern renderer.

 Let's begin with the physical attributes: The Nintendo DS contains two LCD screens, each one being **256x192 pixels** wide, which is ~20% more pixels than the GBA.
-They can display 262,144 colours (18-bit)and refresh at ~60 Hz.
+They can display 262,144 colours (18-bit) and refresh at ~60 Hz.

 #### Architecture

 The graphics subsystem can draw 2D and 3D objects.
-The former is composed of two-dimensional geometry that is filled with bitmaps of 8x8 pixels wide (called 'tiles'), while the latter draws three-dimensional objects (quadrangles and rectangles) using vertices.
+The former is composed of two-dimensional geometry that is filled with bitmaps of 8x8 pixels wide (called 'tiles'), while the latter draws three-dimensional objects (polygons) using vertices.

 Diving into the internal chip that operates those screens, we can observe this console has distinctive hardware for 2D and 3D geometry.
 The 2D data is operated by a familiar engine, the PPU (now just called **2D engine**), while 3D data is handled by a completely new subsystem.
 It's worth mentioning that while this is not the [first console]({{< ref "nintendo-64">}}) to debut 3D graphics, it's still the first one to include an in-house design to render 3D graphics.